open-traffic-generator/openapiart/MODELGUIDE.md

 - `nullable`
   - MUST NOT be used

+# Keyword String Format
+- global-unique
+  - dictates that the string value should be globally unique in the payload
+- list-unique
+  - dictates that the string value should be unique in the list of objects

 # Keyword Extensions
 - `x-status`: current | under-review | deprecated | obsolete
   - If no status is specified, the default is "current".